johnsona917/Top_Trumps/README.md

 + Could have code to prevent input errors.

 ### Would have:
-+ Would have code to enable to computer to choose a stat based on which one had a better chance of winning, rather than choosing at random.
++ Would have code to enable the computer to choose a stat based on which one had a better chance of winning, rather than choosing at random.

 ## Result